r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Screenshots ==

+1. Exclusive AI Assistant for creating content that ranks.
-1. Fully integrated with the Gutenberg aka Block Editor.
+2. Fully integrated with the Gutenberg aka Block Editor.
-2. Optimize Content without any hassle and works with the Classic Editor.
+3. Optimize Content without any hassle and works with the Classic Editor.
-3. Analyze your website's SEO with one click and fix the issues.
+4. Analyze your website's SEO with one click and fix the issues.
-4. Simple Setup Wizard with 1-Click Importer.
+5. Simple Setup Wizard with 1-Click Importer.
-5. Support for 15+ Rich Snippet types.
+6. Support for 15+ Rich Snippet types.
-6. No need to pay for any service when you can track keyword ranking change from our own Search Console.
+7. No need to pay for any service when you can track keyword ranking change from our own Search Console.
-7. Comes with in-built options for social media optimization.
+8. Comes with in-built options for social media optimization.
-8. Rank Math SEO Comes with a 404 monitor and easy-to-use Redirection Manager.
+9. Rank Math SEO Comes with a 404 monitor and easy-to-use Redirection Manager.
-9. Ground Breaking Integration with Elementor Page Builder.
+10. Ground Breaking Integration with Elementor Page Builder.
-10. Powerful XML Sitemap.
+11. Powerful XML Sitemap.
-11. Role Manager gives you full control.
+12. Role Manager gives you full control.
 Useful for multi-author sites.
-12. Rank Math SEO Comes with 15+ FREE modules.
+13. Rank Math SEO Comes with 15+ FREE modules.

 == Changelog ==

-= 1.0.75 [Oct 27, 2021] =
+= 1.0.76 [Nov 08, 2021] =
+* Added: [HUGE!]
+Introducing [Content AI](https://rankmath.com/content-ai/) - Your personal AI assistant for writing SEO Optimized Content!I assistant
+* Fixed: PHP warning after enabling the [Web Stories](https://rankmath.com/kb/google-web-stories/) moduleies/) module
+* Fixed: [Homepage SEO](https://rankmath.com/kb/homepage-meta-title-and-description/) settings were not displaying when no static page was selected as the homepage
-* Fixed: [Link Suggestion](https://rankmath.com/kb/pillar-content-internal-linking/) option was not working in the Block editor
+* Fixed: Content Analysis was wrongly counting the links without href as internal links
-* Fixed: [SEO description](https://rankmath.com/kb/titles-and-meta/#bulk-editing) in the Post lists column was showing the wrong description
-* Fixed: Tooltip position on the [Ananlytics](https://rankmath.com/kb/analytics/) Overview page
-* Fixed: SERP preview on Category page was not showing the title & description from [global settings](https://rankmath.com/kb/titles-and-meta/#categories)
-* Fixed: Default WordPress redirection from plain permalink to new structure was not working when [Fallback behavior](https://rankmath.com/kb/general-settings/#fallback-behaviour) option was enabled

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**